aVisoko/MarkdownChallenge/Hobbies.md

 2. Gears of War
 3. Destiny

 My past consoles have been the
   *xbox
   -Xbox360
   +Xbox One
   -PS4
+⋅⋅* Unordered sub-list.

 If you'd like to go back to the original readme click [here](https://github.com/aVisoko/MarkdownChallenge/blob/master/README.md)